 Freegle encourages you to grow-your-own

-Penrith and Eden District Freegle is encouraging people in Eden District to give away any unwanted seeds, plants, trees or surplus produce for free by providing a gardening category of message posts.
+Penrith and Eden District Freegle is encouraged people in Eden District to give away any unwanted seeds, plants, trees or surplus produce for free by providing a gardening category of message posts.
 This is part of the Sustain Eden project run by Cumbria Action for Sustainability over the three years until September 2015, funded by the Big Lottery.
-Freegle will work with PACT to produce films such as that for Apple Day 2012 and create an online map showing where eggs etc can be bought at the roadside.
+Freegle worked with PACT to produce films such as that for Apple Day 2012.
 More Info.

 Cumbria in Bloom winner 2012